0nebody/flask-template/readme.md

 ## Local Development

-The API and website code is mounted as a volume to the container so changes will be reflected on the website.
+The API and website code is mounted as a volume to the container.
+Changes made to code should be reflected on the website without a rebuild.

 ### Urls